Key Takeaways

 Melatonin is a natural hormone produced by the body that helps manage the sleep-wake cycle.
 Supplementing with melatonin has been shown to reduce sleep latency and improve sleep quality, particularly in individuals with insomnia.

-A review of studies found that melatonin supplementation can be effective for various populations, including shift workers and those experiencing jet lag.
+A review of multiple studies found that melatonin supplements can be effective for various populations, including shift workers and those experiencing jet lag.
 [3]

 Related: Tip on How to Fight Jet Lag?